-Lucy Cooper (pictured right), Commissioning Editor from Collins Learning, is the first to be nominated for an Editorial Best Practice Award by author and EWG member Libby Mitchell, who worked alongside Lucy while producing the Collins IGCSE Spanish Student’s Book (March 2019).
+Lucy Cooper (pictured above), Commissioning Editor from Collins Learning, is the first to be nominated for an Editorial Best Practice Award by author and EWG member Libby Mitchell, who worked alongside Lucy while producing the Collins IGCSE Spanish Student’s Book (March 2019).

 Lucy was commended for her open, flexible and supportive approach, and her clear and efficient communication throughout the project, from editorial support through to publication.